12 Awesome Things To Do on Kintyre

 This obvious and superficial side of Mull of Kintyre disappears when you get to know this area which is rich in rural landscapes and peaceful vibes.

-Before we discovered it ourself we wondered why Paul McCartney, stayed here.
+Before we discovered it yourself we wondered why Paul McCartney, stayed here.

 After our visit that everything became clear, this is an ideal get away from busy every day where you can enjoy complete retreat for your body and mind.